How to use SorceryNet webchat

 Webchat is the easiest way to try SorceryNet.
 It is useful for first visits, quick support, events, and people who cannot install an IRC client on their current device.

-- Use webchat when you want to test a channel quickly.
+- Use public webchat when you want to test a channel quickly.

-- Use webchat when inviting new roleplayers who have never used IRC.
+- Use public webchat when inviting new roleplayers who have never used IRC.

-- Use webchat links from channel pages to join the correct room directly.
+- Use public webchat links from channel pages to join the correct room directly.

 Before you connect